Braga The North, Portugal Travel Guide

 If eligible, allow extra time for processing VAT refunds at the airport.

-Confirm check-out times with your accommodation to avoid extra charges.
+Confirm check-out times at your place of stay to avoid extra charges.

-Braga is an inland city, so it does not possess direct sea or river transportation services.
+Braga is an inland city, so it is not possess direct sea or river transport services.

 For all travel modes, consider booking tickets in advance, especially during peak seasons, for better rates and guaranteed availability.